Charmurti

-Charmurti (The Four Heroes) is a 1978 Bengali comedy adventure film directed by Umanath Bhattacharya based on a Tenida novel of the same name.
+Charmurti (The Four Heroes) is a Bengali comedy adventure film directed by Umanath Bhattacharya based on a Tenida novel of the same name.
+The film was released on 4 May 1978 under the banner of Mokshada films.

 Plot

 After the examination Tenida decides to spend the holidays with his friends Kyabla, Habul, and Palaram.
 Kyabla's uncle suggests that they go to his bungalow inside a dense forest area at Jhantipahari, a small village near Hazaribag.
 The place was considered to be haunted with unnatural incidents.
 The four go to Jhantipahari and face mystery created by few unknown persons.
 They decide to investigate and it is found that a group of criminals is running a business of counterfeiting notes near the haunted bungalow.